 We release 3B and 7B parameter models on HuggingFace:

-GutenOCR is proposed as a foundational layer for systems where every extracted answer is explicitly linked to supporting pixels.
+GutenOCR is proposed as a foundational layer for systems where every extracted answer must be explicitly linked to supporting pixels.
 By providing stable, grounded outputs, it enables human-in-the-loop workflows where reviewers can easily verify hallucinations or missing text by checking the predicted bounding boxes.
+This work pairs closely with our release of PubMed-OCR, which provides the large-scale, high-density annotations necessary to train such layout-aware models.

 Citation